yoo-wang/ORA-Final-Project-Supply-Chain-and-Distribution-System/README.md

 ## 4. Conclusion
 ### 4.1 Data Collection
-> Basic Model (Simplified IEEE 13-Node Distribution System)
+> Phase 1: Basic Model (Simplified IEEE 13-Node Distribution System)

 This project references the **IEEE 13-node Test Feeder** as the test model.
 It is a standard radial distribution test system featuring transformers, voltage regulators, and switches, commonly used as a benchmark for power flow analysis in distribution networks.
 <br>